lenymo/glennmccomb-com/README.md

 `$ gulp images` to create responsive sizes of featured images and to generate LQIP images.

-`$ gulp compress-images` to run additional compression on images.
+`$ gulp compressImages` to run additional compression on images.

-`$ gulp critical` to generate critical CSS for key pages.
+`$ gulp criticalCss` to generate critical CSS for key pages.

 ### Dependencies